-There are occasional legislative efforts to require Spanish language labels on imported U.S. products.
+There is a current legislative effort to require Spanish language labels on imported U.S. products.
 Given the wide-spread understanding of at least written English in Panama, English's status as an officially recognized language, and the economic benefits to consumers of reduced logistics costs, continuation of the current language labeling regulations offers significant advantages to Panama.

-On January 22, 2020, a Panamanian legislator submitted a draft bill No. 265 on Front-of-Pack Labeling (FOPL) with Nutritional Warnings that could impose stringent regulations including stop-sign decals on food and beverage packages to warn consumers of the products' "unhealthy" attributes, these "stop-signs" should be placed on the FOPL: high in calories; high in sodium; high in sugar; high in fat; high in saturated fat; high in trans-fat; contains non-caloric sweetener; contains caffeine, as proposed in the draft bill.
+On July 25, 2024, a Panamanian legislator submitted a draft bill No. 57 on Front-of-Pack Labeling (FOPL) with Nutritional Warnings that could impose stringent regulations including stop-sign decals on food and beverage packages to warn consumers of the products' "unhealthy" attributes, these "stop-signs" should be placed on the FOPL: high in calories; high in sodium; high in sugar; high in fat; high in saturated fat; high in trans-fat; contains non-caloric sweetener; contains caffeine, as proposed in the draft bill.
 It also proposes that this FOPL be a mandatory requirement in order to obtain the sanitary registration for locally produced or imported food products.
+The draft bill No. 57 of 2024, (in Spanish) can be downloaded from the attachment section at the end of this report.